What Is Application Security?

 Application security is critical.
 In this blog, we look at application security, discuss the STRIDE method, and go over the the top vulnerabilities as listed by OWASP.
-At the end of the article, we discuss how to ensure your infrastructure protected from future vulnerabilities.
+At the end of the article, we discuss how to protect your infrastructure from future vulnerabilities.

 But first, what is application security?